positioncoop/skilltree/README.md

     ansible-vault edit --vault-password-file=provisioning/password.txt provisioning/secrets.yml

-Take the database password and use it to create the prod.cfg file in snaplets/persist and snaplets/postgresql-simple, changing the database name to `skilltree_prod` as well.
+Take the database password and use it to create the prod.cfg file in snaplets/persist and snaplets/postgresql-simple, modeling off of the prod-sample.cfg files.

 If this is a new production server, run `make production-init`.
 It'll prompt you for the root password on the server (a few times).
 If the server